SysAdminDoc/win11-nvme-driver-patcher/README.md

 ## Disclaimer

-**USE AT YOUR OWN RISK.** This tool modifies system registry settings.
+**USE AT YOUR OWN RISK.** This tool modifies system registry settings to enable functionality that Microsoft does not officially support on consumer Windows.
 While safety measures are in place, the author is not responsible for any damage, data loss, or system instability that may occur.

+This is best viewed as an **experimental optimization** rather than a guaranteed upgrade.
+Gains vary by workload, and future Windows updates could disable this behavior without notice.

 Always ensure you have proper backups before making system changes.

 This project is not affiliated with or endorsed by Microsoft.